robitalec/statistical-rethinking-colearning-2022/notes/08-notes.md

 ### Trace plots

-Plot sequential sampels for each parameter.
-Sometimes, the warmup region is included showing Stan setting the step size and adapt delta settings.
+Plot sequential samples for each parameter.
+Sometimes, the warm up region is included showing Stan setting the step size and adapt delta settings.

 Healthy chains look: